The mesenchymal cell-specific proteome

 Endometrial stromal cells

-As shown in Table 1, 272 genes are elevated in endometrial stromal cells compared to other cell types.
 The endometrial stromal layer is the largest compartment of the endometrium, which comprises uterine fibroblasts and a mix of immune cells.
 Through hormones and immune cells it controls the proliferation, remodeling and breakdown of the tissue during the menstrual or estrous cycle.
 The endometrial stromal cells can also quickly evolve into decidualized cells when activated by an implanting blastocyst.
+As shown in the table, 266 genes show elevated expression in endometrial stromal cells compared to other cell types.
 An example of a protein with elevated expression in endometrial stromal cells is homeobox A11 (HOXA11), which is is suggested to play an important role in proliferation, differentiation and receptivity of the tissue.
-Another example is matrix metallopeptidase 11 (MMP11), a secreted protein that belongs to the matrix metalloproteinase family, which is involved in the breakdown of extracellular matrix in both normal physiological processes and disease processes.

 HOXA11 - endometrium